kerasking/iOSBuildService/readme.md

     `APEB` is the appname which was sent by your request

-    in `APEB`, there are repo, projectPath, and projectDirName. projectDirName is the directory name after running `git clone`, always same as the last segment of repo. worker will enter this directory and find `BashScript/create.sh` to create your project.
+    in `APEB`, there are `repo`, `projectPath`, and `projectDirName`. `projectDirName` is the directory name after running `git clone`, always same as the last segment of repo. worker will enter this directory and find `BashScript/create.sh` to create your project.